UPDATE AS OF SEPTEMBER 30, 2013 FROM THE EMPLOYEES' ATTORNEY

 The independent Administrator informs me that checks are being distributed of back pay and interest pursuant to the settlement with the VA.
 If you filed a timely and valid claim, here is how your check has been calculated: First, please understand that this case always has been about only one item, namely: the 25% premium pay that eligible VA health care employees earn when they work regularly scheduled, non-overtime shifts on Saturdays and then use authorized and approved paid annual leave and/or sick leave instead of working their regularly scheduled Saturday shift.

 The VA had not been paying the 25% Saturday premium when eligible health care employees used approved paid leave from January 11, 2004 to June 30, 2012; this case settled that issue after years of litigation and the Federal Judge ruled that the settlement was fair and reasonable.
 As a result, you should have received 25% premium pay whenever you used approved paid leave instead of working your regular Saturday shift since July 1, 2012 and into the future.

-The VA has calculated the amount of back pay and interest which is due to each eligible health care employee who filed a timely and valid claim.
+The Claims Administrator has calculated the amount of back pay and interest which is due to each eligible health care employee who filed a timely and valid claim.
 The independent Administrator has computed the share of each claimant who filed a timely and valid claim after deducting administrative expenses and attorney fees which have been reviewed and approved by the Judge.
-If you have any questions, please call 1-877-271-1504, email the independent Administrator at email@example.com, or write to PO Box 4098, Portland, Oregon, 97208-4098.
+If you have any questions, please call 1-877-271-1504, email the independent Claims Administrator at email@example.com, or write to PO Box 4098, Portland, Oregon, 97208-4098.